mvadari/rippled/docs/sidechain/spec.md

 accounts may move funds from this account.

-A cross-chain transfer, as described in the section above, requires an account on the destination chain to checkout a ""chain claim id"".
+A cross-chain transfer, as described in the section above, requires an account on the destination chain to checkout a `XChainClaimID` ledger object.
 This makes it difficult to create new accounts using cross-chain transfers.
 A dedicated transaction is used to create accounts: `XChainCreateAccountCommit`.
 This specifies information similar to the `XChainCommit` transaction, but the